-In a case where a hospital employee commits malpractice, the hospital itself may be held liable under the legal doctrine of “respondeat superior.”
+In a case where a hospital employee commits medial malpractice in Massachusetts, the hospital itself may be held liable under the legal doctrine of “respondeat superior.”
 Under this theory, an employer may be held liable for the negligent acts of its employee if the employee was acting within the scope of his or her employment when the negligent act or omission occurred.
 This doctrine is important to plaintiffs in medical malpractice cases because it helps ensure there will be a financially responsible party to compensate an injured plaintiff.

-Medical Malpractice Cases Are Complex
+Medical Malpractice Cases in Massachusetts Are Complex

-Medical malpractice laws are designed to protect patients’ rights to pursue compensation if they are injured as a result of negligence.
+Medical malpractice in Massachusetts laws are designed to protect patients’ rights to pursue compensation if they are injured as a result of negligence.
 However, malpractice suits are often complex and costly to win.
 While theoretically, you can seek compensation for any injury caused by negligence, regardless of its seriousness, time and money make it unrealistic to sue for an injury that is minor or heals quickly.